CPSC-362-Project/Scales/README.md

       -ensure your virtual env is still activated and then: pip install [package name]

-## if you find yourself needing more packages to install with pipthey must be added to the requirements.txt file like so:
+## Saving your installed packages to requirements
       pip freeze > requirements.txt

 # Starting The Application